Copyright © 2013 TESOL International Association

 Teaching English as an International Language (TEIL)

 English, a lingua franca of global proportions, is taught in a vast variety of settings all over the world.
-As an international language, English supposedly transcends the socio-cultural confines, but in reality teaching English is shaped by a host of contextual variables.
+As an international language, English supposedly transcends socio-cultural confines, but in reality teaching English is shaped by a host of contextual variables.
 This section seeks full-length articles that present a situational analysis along with curricular novelties or innovations in TEIL.
-An emic view on themes in TEIL, such as communicative competence, glocalization of English, communities of practice, and language assessment are of particular interest.
+An emic view on themes in TEIL, such as communicative competence, glocalization of English, communities of practice, classroom pedagogy, and language assessment, is of particular interest.
 (Section Editor: Shahid Abrar-ul-Hassan, firstname.lastname@example.org)

 This category offers a forum for ESL/EFL students to share perspectives on their own learning, issues, challenges, successes, and stories that will provide valuable information to practitioners in terms of developing multiple perspectives on language instruction.
 Submissions should address the range of issues that students learning English as a second, foreign, or additional language experience.
 The editor welcomes essays that need development and will assign the author to a mentor for the purposes of developing the idea into a publishable manuscript.
 (Editor: Margo DelliCarpini, email@example.com)